 The loss of sleep could easily affect your ability to be sickened by the COVID-19 virus.
-Like I said… there are no biological processes in our body that aren’t negatively affected by a loss of sleep.
+Lack of proper sleep puts your body into a pro-inflammatory state.
+Like I said before… there are no biological processes in our body that aren’t negatively affected by a loss of sleep.

 - First… sleep affects your T-cell function.
 T-cells play a very important role in the proper function of your immune system.
 T-cell function is negatively affected by a loss of sleep.
 T-cells appear to be more active when you sleep.
 The number of T-cells you have seems to be independent of sleep, but the function of those cells isn’t.
 If you want your T-cells to find the invaders in your body… sleep.

 - Next.
 Cytokines are very important chemicals in our bodies.
 You hear of them often.
 Too few cytokines and we perish.
 Too many cytokines and we kill ourselves.
 They’re nasty chemicals when there’s too many of them, or too few.
 However, when your immune system is functioning well you produce cytokines to tell other cells what’s going on.
 They recruit forces to protect us.
 When you are sleeping, you produce cytokines to help you sleep and to help you fight off foreign invaders like viruses.
 Poor sleep equals poor cytokine function.

 - In a study, sleeping less than 6 hours increased the risk of respiratory infections in military recruits and the general population.
 In another study, sleeping less than 6 hours increased the likelihood of developing a cold 4-5 times after an experimental challenge with the rhinovirus (common cold) whereas those who slept more than 6 hours were not at an increased risk even after the experimental challenge.